JuliaParallel/DeploymentsOnHPC/nersc/README.md

 Please refer to the [Simple Modules Documentation](https://gitlab.blaschke.science/nersc/simple-modules) on how the Juliaup module is built.
-In summary the process involves donwloading the `juliaup` binary and generating a module file.
+In summary the process involves downloading the `juliaup` binary and generating a module file.

 **Important:** The Juliaup module file also configures the `JULIA_LOAD_PATH` to include NERSC-specific preferences.
-The idea is that a Julia user might perfer to install their own Julia versions via Juliaup -- however we (NERSC) still want to ensure that these local Julia versions "pick up" the correct settings for NERSC's systems.
+The idea is that a Julia user might prefer to install their own Julia versions via Juliaup -- however we (NERSC) still want to ensure that these local Julia versions "pick up" the correct settings for NERSC's systems.